Weave Me the Sunshine: Perry Como version

+Background and release

-After a resurgence to the charts in the early 1970s, with songs like "It's Impossible" and "And I Love You So" topping the Adult Contemporary chart, Como's recording career seemed back on track.
+After a resurgence to the charts in the early 1970s, with songs like "It's Impossible" and "And I Love You So" topping the Adult Contemporary chart, Como's recording career seemed back on track..
 In 1974 he decided to record "Weave Me the Sunshine", and his version peaked at No. 5 on the Billboard Adult Contemporary chart and stayed on the chart for 14 weeks.
-The B-side, did a bit worse, but stayed on the chart longer, 15 weeks and peaked at No. 8.
+The B-side was ranked lower, but stayed on the chart longer, at 15 weeks and peaked at No. 8.
 Both songs were included in his Perry album that year.

 Reception

-Cashbox wrote a review of Como's version of the song, writing, "From the pen of Peter Yarrow comes this fine artist's latest single release that should generate some strong pop and MOR play.
+The single received a positive reception upon its release.
+Record World reviewed the single in early May, and talking about the flip noted that "Straight MOR fare is handled with Como's ease."
+Also saying that with Como's recent reappearance on various television specials it could be another hit like "It's Impossible".
+Cashbox reviewed the single in mid May, writing, "From the pen of Peter Yarrow comes this fine artist's latest single release that should generate some strong pop and MOR play.
 Fine cover of the song Yarrow recorded which features a sunshiny lyric perfect for these Summertime months.
 Listeners should feel the same way.
 Could be a smash for Perry."